akhilrao/akhilrao.github.io/_posts/2016-07-16-lasso-ols-sim-1.md

 Spatial is more of a tool-building area than a topic area like financial so simulations can be relevant to the questions of interest, but it makes spatial a less-apt comparison to fields like labor or development.
 Let's leave it aside for this discussion.
 If you're interested in the two spatial econometrics papers using LASSO I referenced at the beginning of this post, I wrote a brief review for that class which might be useful (or not).
 You can find it [here](https://github.com/akhilrao/akhilrao.github.io/tree/master/public/code/lassoOlsSim/akhil_rao_8838_writeup_final.pdf).

 Financial has lots of really good data, e.g. high-frequency stock price data, so it makes sense to me that there would be a lot of scope for "fancier" econometrics there.
 My limited understanding of the questions studied in financial is that they tend to focus more on prediction than policy evaluation, reducing the "interpretability advantage" of OLS over other methods.
 So this might be a factor that limits adoption outside of financial.
-Jim Savage has [some comments I found very enlightening](http://andrewgelman.com/2015/09/29/how-to-use-lasso-etc-in-political-science/#comment-244882) in this regard.
-(As an aside, I think Jim Savage's random forest proximity weighting paper in that comment got me stoked about random forests all over again.
-Someday I might blog about that.)
+Jim Savage has [some interesting comments](http://andrewgelman.com/2015/09/29/how-to-use-lasso-etc-in-political-science/#comment-244882) in this regard.
+(As an aside, Jim Savage's random forest proximity weighting paper mentioned in that comment got me stoked about random forests all over again.
+Someday I might blog about that, it's super cool.)

 Data quality in other applied fields is a mixed bag.
 Labor has lots of high-quality data, but development folks I know tell me development doesn't.
 In environmental it seems to depend on the question.
 I don't know much about industrial organization and trade, but I know they tend to use more "fancy" econometrics there than elsewhere.
 The preference for structural vs. reduced-form methods also plays a role in this, but in general I think many researchers in applied fields care more about policy evaluation than prediction.